 Characteristics of Good Corporate Governance

-Good corporate governance is more than just compliance but a way to instill a culture of integrity, accountability, and continuous improvement.
+A good corporate governance is more than just compliance but a way to instill a culture of integrity, accountability and continuous improvement.
 The characteristics of good corporate governance are as follows:

 Clear Organizational Framework: A well-defined structure with clear roles and responsibilities can avoid both overlaps and misunderstandings.